 This is a natural process and one that has driven all life.
 We are already seeing the effects of climate change with the migration of species to areas that are now getting warmer.
 Nature will adapt and evolve, it’s just what she does. "

-So maybe it is time to give this species another chance before we call them invaders and enjoy the perks of the plant that we have in abundance in our cities.
+So maybe it is time to give this species another chance before we call them invaders, or at the very least, recognize the complexity of the histories and contexts in which such labels form, and enjoy the perks of the plant that we have in abundance in our cities.

 “History of Japanese Knotweed in Europe.”
 University of Leicester, 7 Oct.
 2009, www2.le.ac.uk/departments/genetics/people/bailey/res/hist.

 Haan, Gemeente Amsterdam Klaas-Bindert de.
 “Zoom in for the Contours Ofthe Viewed Growing Places.”
 Knotweed, maps.amsterdam.nl/duizendknoop/?LANG=en.

 “Invasive Plants and Invasion Biology as Destructive Concepts: A Druid's Perspective.”
 The Druid's Garden, 9 Oct.
 2014, druidgarden.wordpress.com/2014/10/09/invasive-plants-and-invasion-biology-as-destructive-concepts-a-druids-perspective/.

 Jennings, Kerri-Ann.
 “7 Health Benefits of Resveratrol Supplements.”
 Healthline, Healthline Media, 3 Mar.
 2017, www.healthline.com/nutrition/resveratrol.

 Lavoie, C. “The impact of invasive knotweed species (Reynoutria spp.) on the environment: review and research perspectives”.
 Biological Invasions 19, 2319–2337 (2017). https://doi-org.proxy.uba.uva.nl:2443/10.1007/s10530-017-1444-y